|

 Section 3.
 The Secretary shall -

-- give a bond for the faithful performance of duties in such a sum as the Directors may from time to time require, but never less than sixty thousand dollars ($60,000.00).
-The bond shall be purchased with Association funds, approved by the Board of Directors, and filed with the President.
+g. shall be bonded ,as the directors may from time to time require, but never less than Sixty Thousand Dollars ($60,000.00).
+The bond shall be purchased with association funds approved by the board of directors.

 Section 4.
 The Treasurer shall –

-- keep all the funds of this Association and deposit them in a depository named by the Board of Directors and disburse the same under the direction of the Board of Directors by check only, drawn on such funds and countersigned by the President and Secretary;
+a. keep all the funds of this Association and deposit them in a depository named by the Board of Directors and disburse the same under the direction of the Board of Directors by check only, drawn on such funds

-Section 7.
-Except as otherwise provided in these By-Laws, Robert’s Rules of Order, as revised, shall govern the conduct of all Association meetings.
+Section 5.
+Except as otherwise provided in these By-Laws, Robert’s Rules of Order, as revised shall govern the conduct of all Association meetings.

 ARTICLE VII